cdot/Squirrel/README.md

 electronic document is a really, really, bad idea.
 A physical book is as secure as anything else in your house or office, so can't easily be hacked, but you depend on having physical access to the book.
-What you really want is a password safe - somewhere where passwords can be stored together, that is accessible from anywhere, but is totally secure.
+What you really want is anm online password safe - somewhere where passwords can be stored together, that is accessible from all your devices and from anywhere, but is totally secure.

 There are excellent free tools that solve this problem already.
 So why use Squirrel?